Skip to main content

 These values are sensitive - NEVER send them to anyone via email or instant messenger.
 Use a password manager or other secret management tool to share these values securely if needed.

-3. On the next page you will see values for Consumer Key and Consumer Secret - these are the client ID and client secret, respectively.
+On this new page, copy the Consumer Key and Consumer Secret - these are the Client ID and Client Secret you will enter in the Caddi website.

 If there are no values or you have accidentally shared these in an insecure way, use the Generate button to create new values.
 Note that if you apply new generated values, you will have to re-configure your application in Caddi with them.